-For-hire truckers operating under their own authority must have Liability insurance in order to obtain a filing.
+For-hire truckers operating under their own authority must have Liability insurance to obtain a filing.

 Liability insurance requires you to select limits.
 These limits determine the maximum amount your insurance company will pay if you need to use the insurance coverage.
-Limits are described either as split limits or as a combined single limit.
+Limits are described either as split limits or as a combined single limit (CSL).

 Split limits are three numbers that describe the following: